global-hydrodynamics/global-hydrodynamics.github.io/_pages/yamazaki-cv-e.md

 ### Playable Hydrology: water-cycle education based on rainfall–runoff modeling

 Rainfall–runoff processes are fundamental hydrological mechanisms underlying floods, yet their multi-stage and nonlinear structures make them difficult for beginners to grasp intuitively.
-To address this, I developed “SplashTune,” which turns physically based rainfall–runoff simulations into an interactive game, and I study process-based hydrology education methods.
+To address this, I developed [SplashTune](./game-e/), which turns physically based rainfall–runoff simulations into an interactive game, and I study process-based hydrology education methods.
 By presenting a framework in which floods are understood not merely as disaster events but as dynamical consequences of differences in basin conditions and surface states, I aim to help more people recognize both the intellectual appeal of hydrological models and their societal relevance.

 Under the concept of “Playable Hydrology,” this research integrates physical models with game-based learning to bridge hydrological expertise and societal water literacy.
 At the same time, it aims to translate model-based thinking cultivated in cutting-edge hydrodynamics research into educational practice, thereby narrowing the gap between frontier research and the classroom.